-Now that I have reached a level of a fulfilling maturity in my work, this is what I am clearly conscious of: Every admirable quality and philosophy that I have observed in artists that I have studied, and everything I have observed in nature with curiosity and reverence with an earnest desire to recreate them subjectively, have been etched in my imagination and are now appearing on my canvases effortlessly and spontaneously; a new discovery that has made me to grasp the mystery of Creation.
+Now that I have reached a level of a fulfilling maturity, this is what I am clearly conscious of: Every admirable quality and philosophy that I have observed in the artists that I have studied and been influenced by, and everything I have observed in nature with curiosity and reverence with an earnest desire to recreate them subjectively to suite my preferences, have been instilled and etched in my imagination in a way that are now appearing on my canvases effortlessly and spontaneously; a new discovery and phenomenon that has made me grasp the mystery of Creation.

 The cause of all great human advancement is suffering.

 German philosopher, cultural critic, an scholar in Latin and Greek, composer, poet, whose work has profoundly influenced the Western philosophy.

 Copyright laws and international copyright treaty provisions protect the entire content of this site.All materials have been published on the Internet by the authority of the copyright owner Iran Lawrence for the sole purpose of viewing only.Down loading, transmission, or any form of reproduction by any means, electronic, data storage, distribution, retrieval systems, photography, printing, photo copying, or otherwise reselling in any format now known or to be invented without the expressed and written permission of the principle of Iran-Lawrence.com is against the applicable laws.